 At the time of the first census in 1801 Amesbury had a population of only 721.
-Even by the standards of the time it was no more than a large village.
+Even by the standards of the time, it was no more than a large village.
 By 1851 it still had a population of less than 1,200.
 In the late 19th century the population of Amesbury actually fell.
-However it recovered in the early 20th century and in the later part of the century it grew rapidly.
+However, it recovered in the early 20th century, and in the latter part of the century, it grew rapidly.

 During the 19th century the Amesbury fairs declined and they ended completely in the 1880s.

 In 1837 a workhouse was built in Amesbury.
 Life in the workhouse was made as harsh as possible to discourage people from seeking help from the state.

 Amesbury Abbey was rebuilt in 1840 by the architect Thomas Hopper (1776-1856).

 There were some improvements to Amesbury in the 19th century and the early 20th century.
 In 1878 Amesbury gained gasworks.
 Then in 1922 Amesbury gained an electricity supply.
 Meanwhile in the 20th-century sewers were dug and water mains were installed.
 In the 1920s a recreation ground opened.
 The railway reached Amesbury in 1902 but it closed in 1963.

 At the beginning of the 20th century the army bought land on Salisbury Plain.
 Amesbury found a new role providing goods and services to the army.